 If possible, a continuous non recording ECG should be attached to the patient.
 Ventricular premature complexes, ventricular tachycardia and junctional rhythms can all be seen post significant trauma.
 Minimum bloodwork should include PCV/TP/electrolytes/urea/creatinine/acid base measurements/lactate and glucose if possible.
-Lactate can be a good indicator of peripheral perfusion and has been shown in some studies to be a predictor of survival in certain emergency situations.
-Normal lactate readings are usually <2mmol/L. However this is not essential.
+Lactate can be a good indicator of peripheral perfusion and has been shown in some studies to be a predictor of survival in certain emergency situations but there is significant overlap between survivors and non-survivors and thus numbers should be interpreted with care.
+Normal lactate readings are usually <2mmol/L. However measuring lactate is not essential and should only be done if you intend to act upon the results.
 Glucose can be low in septic patients.